 Every undergraduate must fulfill the requirements of the Tulsa Curriculum, which has two parts: the core curriculum and the general curriculum, the specific requirements of which are described in the current Undergraduate Bulletin.
-The University Curriculum Committee (UCC) exercises oversight of the Tulsa Curriculum.
+The University Curriculum Committee exercises oversight of the Tulsa Curriculum.

 Students should consult with their academic advisor for the Tulsa Curriculum specific requirements as they apply to their course of study.